Knee: Other animals

 In humans, the term "knee" refers to the joints between the femur, tibia, and patella, in the leg.

 In quadrupeds such as dogs, horses, and mice, the homologous joints between the femur, tibia, and patella, in the hind leg, are known as the stifle joint.
 Also in quadrupeds, particularly horses, ungulates, and elephants, the layman's term "knee" also commonly refers to the forward-facing joint in the foreleg, the carpus, which is homologous to the human wrist.

-In birds, the "knee" refers to the joints between the femur and tibiotarsus, and also the patella (when present).
+In birds, the "knee" is the joint between the femur and tibiotarsus, and also the patella (when present).
 The layman's term "knee" may also refer to the (lower and often more visible due to not being covered by feathers) joint between the tibiotarsus and tarsometatarsus, which is homologous to the human ankle.

 In insects and other animals, the term knee widely refers to any hinge joint.